blackducksoftware/detect-nuget-inspector/README.md

 # Documentation

-All documentation is located on our public [Black Duck Confluence]()
+All documentation is located on our [Documentation Portal](https://sig-product-docs.synopsys.com/bundle/integrations-detect/page/packagemgrs/nuget.html)